Eunice Gibbs Allyn: Career

 Allyn won distinction as an artist.
-Several of her landscape paintings hung at the 1904 St. Louis World's Fair.
+Several of her landscape paintings were hung at the 1904 St. Louis World's Fair.
 In 1910, one of her paintings was hung with the permanent collection in the Art Room of Dubuque's Carnegie-Stout Public Library.

 Personal life

-In Dubuque, she inaugurated many reforms and educational movements, doing the work, not for notoriety, but prompted by her inborn desire to do something towards lifting up humanity.
+In Dubuque, Allyn inaugurated many reforms and educational movements, doing the work, not for notoriety, but prompted by her desire to do something towards lifting up humanity.
 Allyn was a prominent member of the Dubuque Ladies' Literary Union, and for eight years, she served as president of the Dubuque branch of the WCTU.

-When she was a child, Allyn received a daguerreotype of Hole in the Day from Harriet Bishop, the cousin of Allyn's mother.
+When she was a child, Allyn received a daguerreotype of Hole in the Day from her mother's cousin, Harriet Bishop.
 In 1903, Allyn presented the daguerreotype to the Minnesota Historical Society.

-In religion, she affiliated with the Episcopal Church but was also an ardent admirer of Oriental philosophy.
+In religion, Allyn affiliated with the Episcopal Church but was also an admirer of Oriental philosophy.

+Death and legacy

 Eunice Gibbs Allyn died at her home in Dubuque on June 30, 1916, following a lengthy illness.
 Allyn and her husband are buried at the city's Linwood Cemetery.
-An effort began two years before her death to collect her literary works for preservation in the Iowa state historical archives.
+An effort began two years before her death to collect her literary works for preservation in the Iowa State Historical Society archives.